Last Updated: August 31, 2008

 Expenses

-Valid expenditures for this account shall include, but
+Valid expenditures for this account shall include, but are not limited to, the following;

 1. Various and sundry supplies for community-wide